 Pipeline Leak Detection

-PARSAN represents the complete range of services associated with innovative Leak Detection Systems to identify Visible & Invisible leaks to reduce the leakages in water supply in cities.
-The services broadly cover Zone measurement using immobile or mobile meters and localizing leaks with the help of acoustic signals.
-The whole leak detection system is integrated with GIS system to develop further applications.
+Back to ServicesPARSAN represents the complete range of services associated with innovative Water pipeline Leak Detection Systems to identify visible and invisible leaks to reduce the leakages in water supply in cities.
+The services broadly cover zone measurement using immobile or mobile meters and localizing leaks with the help of acoustic signals.
+The whole leak detection system is integrated with GIS systems to develop further applications.

 In general, the leakage-borne noise is used to locate a leakage on a pipe.
 As soon as a liquid escapes a pipe at a damaged spot, shock waves are generated which travel along the water column in both directions in a sinusoidal way.
 Wherever these shock waves collide with the pipe material, the pipe material is stimulated to vibrate.
 These mechanical vibrations are called structure-borne sound waves.
 The farther the waves travel, the less intensive they become.
-And finally, there is a point where the shock waves do no longer make the pipe material vibrate and thus do no longer generate any noise.
-This, of course, strongly depends on the kind of soil, its compaction level, the pipe material, the operation pressure, and some other factors.
+And finally, there is a point where the shock waves no longer make the pipe material vibrate and thus no longer generate any noise.
+This, of course, strongly depends on the kind of soil, its compaction level, the pipe material, the operation pressure, and other factors.

 Leak Detection Method